 Splitting Objects allows you to divide the target object into smaller objects, using another object as a cutter.
 You can also combine objects into territories using redistricting.
-For more about the redistricting process, see Redistricting - Grouping Map Objects into Districts in Chapter 15 on page 518.

-For instance, you might use Split to separate a large territory into smaller units.
+For more about the redistricting process, see Redistricting - Grouping Map Objects into Districts in Chapter 14 on page 516.
+For example, you might use Split to separate a large territory into smaller units.